JuanerW/TBA/README.md

 # Features

-Task Management Based on Eisenhower Matrix<br?>
+Task Management Based on Eisenhower Matrix<br/>
-- Four-quadrant prioritization based on urgency and importance: important as well as urgent, important but not urgent, urgent but not important, and neither urgent nor important.<br?>
+- Four-quadrant prioritization based on urgency and importance: important as well as urgent, important but not urgent, urgent but not important, and neither urgent nor important.<br/>
-- Task categorization and tagging (color, symbol)<br?>
+- Task categorization and tagging (color, symbol)<br/>

-Visualization<br?>
+Visualization<br/>
-- Monthly and annually report with graphs to visualize task progress and distribution<br?>
+- Monthly and annually report with graphs to visualize task progress and distribution<br/>

-Collaboration<br?>
+Collaboration<br/>
-- Real-time editing allows multiple users to edit and add task simultaneously<br?>
+- Real-time editing allows multiple users to edit and add task simultaneously<br/>
-- Commenting and feedback<br?>
+- Commenting and feedback<br/>